Aloulou22/Summer-internship-2026-Continuous/README.md

 waking service appears as a slow request rather than an error.
 The scheduled keep-warm workflow prevents the situation during the day.

-## Known limitations

-- **Automated tests are minimal.** One frontend component test, no service tests.
-- **Notifications are polled**, every 20 seconds, rather than pushed.
-The backend has no WebSocket or SSE channel yet, although the client is structured so that only the feed service would change.
-- **No distributed tracing.** A single user action can span four services with no correlation id tying the logs together.
-- **Cache invalidation uses Redis `KEYS`**, which scans the whole keyspace and blocks the server. `SCAN`, or a tracked set of keys, would be required at real traffic levels.
-- **No dead-letter queue.** If a consumer fails to handle an event, that notification is lost rather than retried.
-- **Database isolation is weakened in production** by the shared PostgreSQL server described above.
-- **A user belongs to at most one team**, since membership is a single column on the profile rather than a membership table.